joseph-flinn/site/frontend/posts/innovation-and-portfolio-management.md

 Cooper defined an effective new product development process with his Stage-Gate® [1] system (p.95).
 The product development process is broken down into five phases.
 Each phase has a review and approval gate before the product can progress onto the next phase.
-All of the work in prior phase must be completed across multiple categories to be approved to continue.
+All of the work in prior phases must be completed across multiple categories to be approved to continue.

 The first 3 phases are filled with research and data gathering to validate that the product is worth